allnulled/mongrator/README.md

 The logging is colorized to easily understand what is going on.

-   - On blue, the informative logs.
+   - On **blue**, the informative logs.

-   - On red, the error logs.
+   - On **red**, the error logs.

-   - On green, the positive logs.
+   - On **green**, the positive logs.

-   - On yellow, the warning logs.
+   - On **yellow**, the warning logs.

 Also, there is a special notation at the begining of each line:

    - `[ ]`: no changes.
 No persistent operations present.
    - `[·]`: soft changes.
 Operations that leave digital fingerprint, like `SELECTS` in database.
    - `[#]`: hard changes.
-Operations that leave digital fingerprint and modify resources on the machine, like `INSERTS, UPDATES, DELETES` or writing to files.
+Operations that leave digital fingerprint and modify resources on the machine, like `INSERTS, UPDATES, DELETES` in database, or writing to files.

-This nomenclature informs about the type of operation carried by the software that is running.
+This nomenclature informs about the type of operation carried by each step of the process.

 ## Tests